y-u-a-n-l-i/Climate_NeRF/README.md

 ## Train

 ### Scene reconstruction with semantic predictions.
+To train our model with semantic predictions, users need to set `render_semantic` in config files to be `True`.
+Moreover, users need to set `$SEM_CONF` and `$SEM_CKPT` to where they put semantic config file and predictor's checkpoint which downloaded from [mmsegmentation](https://mmsegmentation.readthedocs.io/en/latest/get_started.html).
 ### Model Parameters
 <!-- - You can find the model checkpoints [here](https://uofi.box.com/s/hwcq1f69oo2he6w4pbwwtg3rdrs1pzui). -->
 - Dowload plane parameters [here](https://uofi.box.com/s/pawqf4qmwpxcic09fk9sybc285r3yrrc), which are used in flood simulation.
 Please put the scene-specific `plane.npy` in the folder of dataset (e.g. `TanksAndTempleBG/Playground/plane.npy`)